Digitalist-Open-Cloud/token-tracker/README.md

 ### Storage Configuration

+You can store user inputs and the answers, setting `TOKEN_TRACKER_STORE_SAMPLES` to true.
+But think of privacy concerns before doing so.
+And also make sure you tell the users that you are doing this.

 | Environment Variable | Description | Default |
 |---------------------|-------------|---------|
 | `TOKEN_TRACKER_MAX_BODY_SIZE` | Maximum request body size to process | `10485760` (10MB) |